 Yoga has been a practice of coming home; home to my body, to my greatest potential, to my spirituality, and to my truest self.

-My style of teaching is a fun and loving vinyasa flow that incorporates mantra, pranayama, and meditation.
+My teaching practice is fun and loving, flow-based, and invites connection to the breathe and body.
+I’m continually inspired by the students that I have the honor of spending time with and find sanctuary in music, mantra, poetry, yogic philosophy, pranayama, asana, and the silence below the surface.
 I try to infuse my classes with a mix of humor, education, love, and lightheartedness.
-I strive to continue to study, soften, love, and bow down to all that is divine around me, knowing that all I ever needed is already within me.
+I strive to continue to study, soften, love, and bow down to all that is divine around me, knowing that all I ever need is already within me.

 Suniti Dernovsek began studying yoga in 1999 with Iyengar teacher, Janet Lilly.
 She met her Buddhist teachers, Chagdud Tulku Rinpoche and Lama Padma Drimed Norbu around that same time.
 Since moving to Portland in 2004 she has studied a variety of yoga traditions.
 She completed the Dharma Yoga Teacher Training and a Yin Immersion with Uma Kleppinger in 2006 and a 500-hour teacher training with Tiffany Cruikshank in 2010.
 Suniti is the co-artistic director of Bobbevy; a Portland based Dance Company.
 With over 10 years’ professional dance experience, Suniti’s brings her love of movement, fondness of detail and creativity into her yoga teaching.